 We recommend getting them identified; they won’t eat much in the few days or hours it takes.
 Photos not only of the soldiers but also of the mud on the fence, wall or timber can be a useful aid to identification.

-We can then advise the best treatment method.
+We can then advise the best treatment method for killing these termites.

 I’ve Found Termites Inside a Hollow Stump or a Hollow Tree